busbud/coding-challenge-d/README.md

 ### Pillow

 Image manipulation should be handled with the setuptools-friendly fork of PIL, Pillow.
-Documentation is available below.
+Documentation is available in the [references](#references) section.

 ## References